 Get the Facts

 One of the first things that a business owner may do when considering switching insurance companies is go online to make price comparisons.
-Since these only give sample quotes and may limit your choices to the biggest companies, you could be missing out on forming a relationship with a great insurance company.
-Working with an insurance broker is an option that opens up your opportunities beyond what your Google search reveals.
+Since these only give sample quotes and may limit your choices to the biggest companies, you could miss forming a relationship with a great insurance company.
+Working with an insurance broker is an option that opens opportunities beyond what your Google search reveals.
 Many insurance brokers write policies on behalf of multiple companies, and they can help you find the right premiums for your business.
 You need more than just general business liability insurance.
-You want to have every kind of coverage that relates to your business and that sufficiently limits your loss exposures.
+You want to have every kind of coverage that relates to your business and that sufficiently limits your loss exposure.

 Catastrophes are Real